 1. Prepare and drape the eye for surgery in accordance with standard surgical procedures.
 2. A temporal clear corneal incision will be made at a location of the surgeon's discretion using the surgeon's standard instrumentation and techniques.
 3. Use viscoelastic to fill the anterior chamber through the incision opening.
 4. Perform an anterior circular capsulorhexis of a maximum of 5.2 mm in diameter using standard technique.
 The capsulorhexis should be well-centered with a 360° overlapping capsular edge to minimize IOL tilt and decentration and longitudinal IOL shift.
 The capsulorhexis and/or nuclear fragmentation can be performed with a femtosecond laser.
 Precision pulse capsulotomy (PPC) can also be used to perform the capsulorhexis.
 5. The surgeon will extract the cataract by phacoemulsification.
 6. In the event of an intraoperative complication prior to implantation of the RxLAL, including posterior capsule rupture, zonular rupture, radial capsulorhexis tear, vitreous loss, iris trauma, corneal complications or any intraoperative abnormality that may affect the postoperative pupillary dilation, or the centration or tilt of the intraocular lens, do not implant the RxLAL.
-7. The RxLAL can be introduced into the eye using any of the following insertion systems: - a.
-The RxSight Insertion Device through a clear temporal corneal incision up to 3.2 mm - b.
-Nichamin III Foldable Lens Inserter (Rhein Medical 05-2349) with the Nichamin II Foldable Lens Insertion Forceps (Rhein Medical 05-2348) through a temporal clear corneal incision of 3.5-3.8 mm. - c.
-An insertion system of the investigator's choice.

-The RxLAL is placed into the capsular bag.
+7. The RxLAL will be introduced into the eye using the RxSight Insertion Device through a clear temporal corneal incision up to 3.2 mm and placed into the capsular bag.
 If utilizing additional surgical instruments near the incision upon insertion, precaution should be taken not to contact the RxLAL optic with this additional instrument.
 8. Verify proper orientation of the RxLAL 9.
 Aspirate any residual viscoelastic from the eye using a preferred technique.

 10. Immediately after completion of the surgery, medications will be used as deemed necessary at the surgeon's discretion.
-11. The subject will be provided with two pairs of RxSight approved UV protective spectacles (one clear and one tinted) to protect the implanted RxLAL from extraneous sources of UV light.
-It is important to direct the subject to follow all instructions that are provided with the UV protective spectacles.
+11. The subject will be provided with UV protective eyewear and written instructions to wear them outdoors during daylight hours and indoors when exposed to daylight or any other UV light sources, until 24 hours after all lock-in treatments are completed.
 If an optional patch is used post-operatively according to the surgeon's preference, the subject will be instructed not to remove the patch and keep it in place until the surgeon removes it at the Postop Day 1 visit.
 The UV protective eyewear will be provided once the patch is removed.